bjnath/season_of_docs_2020/suggestion.md

 them fishing [[2]](#fish_fn).
 We resolved to build this site to help developers help themselves.
-There's never enough hours to write it all up -- Seasons of Docs will always be valuable -- but you will better understand your requirements, and the docs you do do write will be backed by good practice.
+There's never enough hours to write it all up -- Seasons of Docs will always be valuable -- but you will better understand your requirements, and the docs you do write will be backed by good practice.